* Over 9 bln euros of demand for 5 and 10yr Italian debt

 The gap between Italian and German 10-year borrowing costs narrowed 2.5 basis points to just below 151 bps at one stage.

-Italian government bond yields have risen in the last couple of weeks after reports emerged that a parliamentary election was set to take place in March.
+Italian government bond yields have risen in the last couple of weeks after reports emerged that a general election is set to take place in March.

-Some investors sold Italian government bonds - which have been a stellar performer overall this year - on concerns that the anti-establishment 5-Star Movement is performing strongly in the polls.
+Some investors sold Italian government bonds - which have been a stellar performer overall this year - on concerns that anti-establishment party 5-Star Movement is performing strongly in the polls.
+President Sergio Mattarella is widely expected to dissolve parliament before the end of the week, mostly likely later on Thursday, clearing the way for national elections planned for early March

-(Reporting by Fanny Potkin and Abhinav Ramnarayan; Editing by Gareth Jones)
+(Reporting by Fanny Potkin and Abhinav Ramnarayan; Editing by Andrew Bolton)